naineshvidja/Hospital-Management-System/README.md

 # Hospital-Management-System
-A hotel management system which is designed to perform tasks like collection of patient data, computation of fees and states doctor details.
+A hospital management system which is designed to perform tasks like collection of patient data, computation of fees and states doctor details.
 Code Breakdown :

 a) The structure function manages patient information such as name, sex, and blood group, organizing them into a linked list across all functions.